 By utilizing the new software, Morgan Marie Michael Foundation was easily able to put their virtual fundraising plan into action with building their site, ‘story,’ and show – all facets of the new product.

 They quickly mobilized the features of the Virtual and Live Stream Event software.
 These steps include:

 The very fact everything was a one-stop shop was amazing.
 Participants could bid on items, register, donate mid-livestream, and engage with new media and entertainment all on the software.
 Our donors loved the ease and clarity that came with that,” said Lego.

 Let’s break it down to the 3 steps of how Morgan Marie Michael foundation pulled off their virtual event with the new fundraising tool.

 Being completely virtual puts a whole new emphasis on a nonprofit’s fundraising site.
 More than ever before, your site needs to be easy, social, mobile, and fun.
 Think about your site as your venue now.

-Morgan Marie Michael Foundation maximized the giving value of the Virtual Event Center site by using:
+Morgan Marie Michael Foundation maximized the giving value of the new software functionality by using:

 8 lucky volunteers or Ambassadors donated their time, dance moves, talents, and even their face, for a good cause.